-This 10 days in China, Beijing to Shanghai itinerary is a guest post from Jenn
+This 10 days in China, Beijing to Shanghai itinerary is authored by Jenn.

 Landing in China can often feel like being in another world.
 From Beijing to Shanghai, historic temples of the past are surrounded by futuristic buildings.